+The Planning Regulations and State Development Assessment Provisions (SDAP) set out the matters of interest to the state for development assessment (figures 7a & 7b).
+The site is mapped as having the Coastal protection state interests.
 Referral is not required for this application, as the proposed development does not involve operational work that requires excavation and fill to exceed 1,000m3, and does not involve building work that increases the total gross floor area on the premise by 1,000m2.
+A referral trigger for Marine Plants also applies, however pre-lodgement advice from SARA confirms referral is not required as there are no marine plants on the site.

-Figure 6a: SARA DA Mapping
+Figure 7a: SARA DA Mapping

-Figure 6b: SARA DA Mapping
+Figure 7b: SARA DA Mapping